 These submodules are Config, Data, Input, Parse & Render.
-They are all responsible for their own part.
+They are all responsible for their own part, either containing the program configuration, data containers, everything needed to handle input, everything needed to parse a source file & everything needed to render the game.
 However, each of these submodules has their own submodules to divide the work.
 They are conveniently named after the state of the game that they work with, e.g. the main menu has a module & when the game is playing is a different module.
 A special one is Core, which is kind of like a library for every piece.
 It contains functions that are regularly used by the other modules.